KhronosGroup/SPIRV-LLVM-Translator/docs/SPIRVRepresentationInLLVM.rst

 - !kernel_arg_base_type !4
 - !kernel_arg_type_qual !5

-**TODO**: Are all these metadata optional?
+**NOTE**: All metadata from the example above are optional.
 Access qualifiers are translated for image types, but they should be encoded in LLVM IR type name rather than function metadata.

 Debug information extension
 ===========================